Flag football: USA Flag

+NIRSA

+NIRSA is the leader in collegiate recreation and a professional association for hundreds of college and university staff and students.
+Since 2006, the NIRSA Championship Series has included regional and national flag football tournament.
+The 2025-2026 version of the rulebook is the 22nd edition and is overseen by the NIRSA Flag Football editorial board.

 NFL Flag

 The National Football League and its teams have promoted and sponsored flag football leagues in the United States as a youth sport under the branding NFL Flag; in 2020, Denver Broncos quarterback Russell Wilson became a chairman and co-owner of NFL Flag, as part of efforts by the NFL to expand its promotion of the sport into other territories.
 The program has also placed a particular focus on expanding women's flag football, due to gridiron football having predominantly been played by men.

 In 2023, the NFL reformatted its Pro Bowl all-star game as the Pro Bowl Games, which featured teams of AFC and NFC all-stars competing in skills challenges for points throughout the week of festivities, which then carried over into a series of three flag football games on the culminating Sunday.
 In 2023 and 2024, NFL Flag also hosted its world championships as part of the Pro Bowl festivities.
 In February 2025, NFL commissioner Roger Goodell stated that the NFL was considering launching professional flag football leagues, while a source with knowledge of the league stated to ProFootballTalk that Goodell's statement was an "understatement" and that work on the proposed league is "very much underway".
+In April 2025 it was reported that ten groups had submitted bids to the NFL to be investors in the new flag football leagues.
+In October 2025 Goodell stated that the league planned to launch women's and men's professional flag football leagues "in the next couple of years.
+In December 2025 the NFL teams voted in a virtual meeting to financially support the league with the league's Investment fund 32 Equity to enter into an agreement with a partner to operate a professional flag football league and invest up to $32 million in that league.